bquast/wiod/cran-comments.md

     Where a large amount of data is required (even after compression), consideration should be given to a separate data-only package which can be updated only rarely (since older versions of packages are archived in perpetuity).

 This is a data-only package, as suggested in the policy stated above.
 It is to be used in the decompr and gvc packages.

-## Imports

-The decompr and gvc packages are used in the Rmarkdown (HTML) vignette as well as the examples in the help file.

 ## WIOD